 Why do we call it the Colosseum?

 The Romans called it the Flavian amphitheatre, so what’s going on?
-Drew and Dr G delve into the history of the name.
+Caroline and Dr G delve into the history of the name.
 This has some important implications for our understanding of the differences between the ancient topography of Rome and what remains today.